TOCA Touring Car Championship: Game Boy Color

+BTCC

 Development

 Development of TOCA: Touring Car Championship began in 1996 by Codemasters and took eighteen months to complete.
 The team, led by Gavin Raeburn, consisted of twenty-six programmers who worked six-day weeks at the rate of fourteen hours per day during the final stages of game development.
 With the license from TOCA, the organiser of the British Touring Car Championship, Codemasters worked with the company to faithfully reproduce the characteristics of the championship; the names and teams of the series, cars with more or less equal capacities, and friction and collisions in the corners.
 The designers also represented the race cars accurately, showing the sponsors of the teams and the advertising hoardings present on each circuit.
 In order to realistically model the real life cars, each one was laser scanned with a precision of a quarter of a millimetre.
-These were textured under several conditions, depending on whether they are damaged or intact.
+These were textured under several conditions, depending on whether they were damaged or intact.
 In addition, graphic designers benefited from the topographic surveys of the Ordnance Survey, a non-ministerial department of the government of the United Kingdom responsible for mapping the United Kingdom, to model the circuits.
 These are also from different angles of view and each circuit was photographed before being modelled in 3D.
 Thus the game engine allows the player, like Destruction Derby, to leave the track and visit the circuit's surroundings.
 The game runs at a frame rate of twenty-five frames per second, detailed with 3,000 polygons.
 On the PC version, Codemasters admitted that the non-inclusion of a 3D accelerator card greatly hurt the graphics of the game.
 In the English version, commentary is provided by the former racing driver Tiff Needell.
 The game was released in Europe in November 1997 with other regions following in 1998.

 In 1999, Codemasters and publisher THQ announced the preparation of a port of the game for the Game Boy Color in September but the release date was later postponed.
 At the Electronic Entertainment Expo 2000 in Los Angeles, developers Spellbound Software and Codemasters officially presented the TOCA Touring Car Championship port for the Nintendo handheld console.